andornaut/gog/README.md

 Flags:
   -h, --help   help for repository

-Use "gog repository [command] --help" for more information about a command.
+Use "gog manage [command] --help" for more information about a command.
 ```

 `gog add --help`